Llanelli and Mynydd Mawr Railway: Llanelli and Mynydd Mawr Railway Company Limited

 Whilst the L&DRS's efforts were thwarted, a new charitable company (Registered Charity No. 1087985) was incorporated on 13 August 2001.
 It is a non-profit making company, limited by guarantee.

 The company is named The Llanelli and Mynydd Mawr Railway Company Ltd, therefore reviving the name of the former operator albeit with the later Llanelli spelling.
 The primary stated objective of the charity is to reinstate a railway along the historic line.
-A heritage centre also interprets the history of coal mining in the area, even in particular the industry which the railway itelf once served.
+A heritage centre also interprets the history of coal mining in the area, even in particular the industry which the railway itself once served.

 The charity's scheme will utilise derelict land on the site of the former colliery, which is now owned by the LMMR outright as of 2025.
 In the long-term, the railway, which closed to rail traffic in 1989, aims to be reinstated where possible.
 Work at the site at Cynheidre, near Llanelli, is currently progressing.
 The first phase will include the placing of a locomotive shed on site, as well as making the site available to the public.
 The primary objective is to achieve a running line of 1 mile consisting of a platform, locomotive shed, heritage centre, gift shop and café.
 As of February 2025, the locomotive shed had been fully constructed and this allowed for the rolling stock to be transported to the site on 19–22 November 2007.

 The railway held its first public open day on Sunday 3 September 2017, which saw the railway operate brake van rides using Sentinel 0-4-0DH shunter no. 10222 and BR Brakevan no. 981287.